Sloan residents curious about the village's new gas utility could get an earful at a Village Board meeting Monday.

 Village Trustees Dean M. Lach and Denis A. Sommerfield Wednesday invited residents to sit in on a work session of the board at 3 p.m.
 Monday in Village Hall, where they plan to ask questions about the Sloan-Hamburg Municipal Utility, which began operating last spring.

-But as members of the minority People's Choice Party, they may not get any answers.
+But as minority party members of the board, they may not get any answers.
 "It certainly won't be the first time we've been denied information," said Lach, elected along with Sommerfield last March.

 "Nevertheless, residents with questions about billing and so forth are welcome to come and listen, although they aren't allowed to speak at work sessions," Sommerfield said.